Shogun-1/Database/README.md

 # Project-1
-An ordinary database, that supports the following operations: adding, removing, printing some data
+An ordinary database, that supports the following operations: adding, removing, printing some data.

 *Date format: YYYY-MM-DD